Dierks Bentley Brings His 7-Year-Old Daughter to 2018 CMT Music Awards

 As country music's biggest stars celebrated the 2018 CMT Music Awards, one artist decided to experience the award show with his seven-year-old daughter.

-Dierks Bentley brought along Jordan to Nashville's Bridestone Arena where they posed on the red carpet together for photographers.
+Dierks Bentley brought along Jordan to Nashville's Bridgestone Arena where they posed on the red carpet together for photographers.

 The "Woman, Amen" singer wore a denim jacket over a white T-shirt while his daughter chose a black skirt and unicorn T-shirt.
 And yes, she accessorized like the red carpet pros with her mini clutch.